 Well, it’s the last full work week of the year.
 If you’re like me, you might be dreading the inevitable addition to the Common Vulnerabilities and Exposures (CVE) database that will ruin everyone’s holiday break.
 Last night, a friend sent me this blog post from CloudSEK about attackers stealing and abusing the session cookie used across Atlassian products (Jira, Confluence, Trello, Bitbucket, etc.).
 My initial reaction was, “Okay, is this the ‘one that will totally ruin everyone’s holiday’”?
 My current answer is “Not really.”
-However, it is something we should all pay attention to.
+However, cookie theft (both this instance and in general practice) is something we should all pay attention to.

-We’ve all spent time thinking about credential theft.
+We’ve all spent time thinking about how to implement credential management best practices.
 Password theft has been around forever, and MFA phishing and fatigue attacks have become a huge deal over the past year.
 Even if we can defend against both credential theft and MFA compromises, the crazy thing is that the attacker can sometimes bypass all these defenses by stealing a session cookie.

 Have you ever thought about session cookie theft?
 Well, that time has come.